RLOpenCatalyst/rg-doc/source/Features.rst

 **Edit**

 There is a contextual menu which is at the right side of the card.
-Once clicked on that you can see the actions one by one.
+On clicking that, you can see the actions that can be performed.
 Through the "Edit" option you can edit User Information.
 On successful completion, you can see the green color toaster message.

 .. image:: images/Administrator_User_EditUser.png